Texas Rep.-elect Beth Van Duyne says ObamaCare was 'one of the biggest lies' of history

 The quest for a neighborhood park launched Van Duyne's unexpected journey of serving on Irving City Council for six years, being elected as Irving mayor two times and now landing in the halls of Congress, ready to tackle the country's thorniest issues.

-"People see somebody who gets things done," Van Duyne added, "and they tend to be asked to do more."
+"People see somebody who gets things done," Van Duyne said, "and they tend to be asked to do more."